wvmitchell/git-flow-practice/README.md

-Mary had a little lamb,
+Mary had a little snake,
-   Its fleece was white as snow,
+   Its scales were green as leaves,
 And every where that Mary went
-   The lamb was sure to go ;
+   The snake was sure to be ;
 He followed her to school one day—
    That was against the rule,
 It made the children laugh and play,